ChaosAdmStudent/PolyEqSolverCNN/README.md

 # PolyEqSolverCNN
-Made a Handwritten Polynomial Equation Solver using CNN as a group project (Lakshya Gupta, Anannya Popat, Abhimanyu Verma)
+Made a Handwritten Polynomial Equation Solver using CNN as a group project (@ChaosAdmStudent, @Anannyap7, @abhimanyouknow)

 The architecture of the model used is given below: